 Advertising & Editorial Disclosure

-NEXT Insurance, The Hartford and Simply Business ranked as the top professional liability insurers in MoneyGeek's study.
+NEXT, The Hartford and Simply Business ranked as the top errors and omissions insurer in MoneyGeek's study, leading with superior customer experiences and affordability.

-The best errors and omissions insurance depends on your industry risks, preferred policy management experience and budget.
+The best errors and omissions insurance provider for you depends on your location and business details like industry and employee count.

 Best Errors and Omissions Insurance Companies